eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/readme.md

     ![NXP EVK board](media/nxp-evk-board.png)

 1. Connect the Micro USB cable to the Micro USB port on the NXP EVK, and then connect it to your computer.
-After the board powers up, a solid green LED shows the power status.
+After the device powers up, a solid green LED shows the power status.
 1. In File Explorer, find the NXP EVK device connected to your computer.
 1. Copy the image file *mimxrt1060_azure_iot_flash.bin* that you created in the previous section, and paste it into the root folder of the NXP EVK.
 The flashing process starts automatically.